ettheberge/Coding_Intro/Intro-to-Computational-Analysis.md

 **Package:** A collection of functions and data sets developed by the community.

-* These have to be installed manually/individually through the R console using install.packages() function.
+* These have to be installed manually/individually through the R console using the `install.packages()` function.

 **Library:** A collection of packages.
 Offers a set of functionalities without worrying about subsequent packages.
 A library is what you include when you want to add some functionality to your code.
 Very similar in definition to a repository (which is a more private kind of library).